Cannabis for Breast Cancer: Study Suggests CBD Halts Metastasis in Deadly Disease

 If breast cancer can be prevented from metastasizing or halted early in its tracks, the number of lives saved could be massive.
 That’s not just good news for women or those with a family history of breast diagnoses—it’s good news for everyone.

-Almost 85 percent of breast cancer diagnoses occur in women without a family history of the disease.
-And while American women have a 1 in 8 chance of developing breast cancer at some point during their lives, men are also at risk.
-Current data suggest that about 1 out of 1,000 men living in the U.S. will develop breast cancer.
+Almost eighty five percent of breast cancer diagnoses occur in women without a family history of the disease.
+And while American women have a one in eight chance of developing breast cancer at some point during their lives, men are also at risk.
+Current data suggest that about one out of 1,000 men living in the U.S. will develop breast cancer.

 And the benefits of a CBD-based cancer therapy are most likely not limited to breast cancer.
 The scientists who discovered the effects of CBD on Id-1 are optimistic that new and better drugs for patients with all kinds of cancer can be created based off of this initial finding.